ariviom/cobble/memory/project-brief.md

 # Project Brief

 ## Project Purpose
-Cobble — LEGO Set Piece Picker.
+Quarry — LEGO Set Piece Picker.
 A Next.js web app that lets a user enter a LEGO set number, fetch the set’s full parts inventory from Rebrickable (server-side), mark quantities they already own, compute missing quantities, and export a missing-parts list compatible with Rebrickable CSV and BrickLink CSV wanted list formats.

 ## Core Requirements
 - Search by set number with autocomplete and validation (Rebrickable search).
 Fallback to direct lookup when a code is nonstandard.